Flip conjugacy and asymptotic continuous orbit equivalence of Smale spaces: Abstract

 \section{Abstract}

 We study asymptotic continuous orbit equivalence of Smale spaces.
 We prove that two irreducible Smale spaces are flip conjugate if and only if there exists a periodic point preserving homeomorphism giving an asymptotic continuous orbit equivalence between them.
-We introduce the notion of asymptotic flip conjugacy, which implies asymptotic continuous orbit equivalence, and show that flip conjugate Smale spaces are asymptotically flip conjugate.
-Several equivalent conditions of asymptotic flip conjugacy of Smale spaces in terms of their groupoids and their Ruelle algebras with dual actions are presented.
+We introduce a notion of asymptotic topological conjugacy and asymptotic flip conjugacy in Smale spaces and characterize them in terms of the associated Ruelle algebras with dual actioons.
 We finally characterize the flip conjugacy classes of irreducible two-sided topological Markov shifts in terms of the associated Ruelle algebras with its $C^*$-subalgebras.